Contents

 • Replace schema_extra in Config classes with json_schema_extra in ConfigDict

-• Audit any field that previously relied on coercion (string to int, etc.) and add explicit Lax() annotations or update model_config
+• Audit any field that used to rely on coercion (string to int, etc.).
+Add explicit Lax() annotations or update model_config

-• Run pydantic.v3_migration_check() as part of CI and fix any remaining deprecation warnings
+• Run pydantic.v3_migration_check() in CI and fix any leftover deprecation warnings

-• Test all OpenAPI-consuming clients (SDKs, frontend code, third-party integrations) against the new spec output - OpenAPI 3.1 differs from 3.0 in ways that affect some tooling
+• Test all OpenAPI-consuming clients (SDKs, frontend code, third-party integrations) against the new spec.
+OpenAPI 3.1 differs from 3.0 in ways that trip up some tooling

-• Verify SQLModel compatibility: SQLModel 0.1.x may lag behind Pydantic v3 support; check the SQLModel changelog before upgrading both simultaneously
+• Check SQLModel compatibility.
+SQLModel 0.1.x may lag behind Pydantic v3 support.
+Check the SQLModel changelog before upgrading both at once

-The upgrade is less painful than the v1 to v2 transition because the core model API is largely stable.
+The upgrade is less painful than the v1 to v2 jump.
+The core model API is mostly stable.
 The main work is coercion auditing and root validator rewrites.

 Where This Leaves You

-The v3 upgrade requires real work - coercion auditing, root validator rewrites, and testing OpenAPI 3.1 output against your existing clients.
-But the result is a stack where the type system and the runtime agree on what data looks like, validation errors are caught before they reach your database layer, and the API documentation reflects what the service actually does.
-The patterns here are a starting point; your specific domain will add its own wrinkles, but the project layout and BaseSchema foundation scale to much larger services without structural changes.
+The v3 upgrade takes real work: coercion auditing, root validator rewrites, and testing OpenAPI 3.1 output against your existing clients.
+But the result is a stack where the type system and the runtime agree on what data looks like.
+Validation errors get caught before they reach your database layer.
+The API docs reflect what the service actually does.
+The patterns here are a starting point.
+Your domain will add its own wrinkles.
+The project layout and BaseSchema base scale to much larger services with no structural changes.